 Training and Education at our Onsite Community Resource Center!

-Courses are personalized, and are comprised of 16 one-and-one-half hour sessions, offered Mondays and Fridays from 9:30 – 4:30, and Tuesdays through Thursdays, 9:30 – 7:00 pm., conducted by the Director of Vocational Services, a certified full time instructor, and a resident instructor assistant.
+Courses are personalized, and are comprised of 16 one-and-one-half hour sessions, offered Mondays and Fridays from 9:30 – 4:30, and Tuesdays through Thursdays, 9:30 – 7:00 pm., conducted by the Director of Vocational Services, a certified full time instructor.